Entrepreneurship Simulations

 Gameplay Compete against classmates or the computer Compete against classmates

-Languages English*, Portuguese-Br, Spanish*, Polish, Lithuanian English English*, Portuguese-Br*, Spanish, Chinese, Polish, Lithuanian, Korean, German, French* English*, Spanish*, Portuguese-Br* Polish, Korean, Russian English*, Portuguese-Br, Polish
+Languages English*, Portuguese-Br, Spanish*, Polish, Lithuanian English English*, Portuguese-Br*, Spanish, Chinese, Polish, Lithuanian, Korean, German, French* English*, Spanish*, Portuguese-Br* Polish, Korean, Russian, French* English*, Portuguese-Br, Polish

 *Language available in Bike edition. ¹Created in cooperation with Conscious Capitalism® Inc.